IBM-Bluemix-Docs/third-party/tutorial-define-vsimage.md

   * URL: `byol.vsimage.examplecorp.html`
   * Description: `This BYOL license is required for the installation and use of the Example Corp Virtual Server Image.`

-## Define your customer support experience
+## Define your support experience
 {: #vsimage-support}
 {: step}

 To define your support experience, you provide details that help users understand how to get support if they encounter issues when using the virtual server image.
 You also describe how {{site.data.keyword.cloud_notm}} Support can collaborate with your support team on customer escalations.

 1. From the Support tab, enter the URL to your support website, for example, `https://support.examplecorp.com/`, and click **Save**.
-2. Describe what users can expect when they contact your support team, as shown in the following example, and click **Save**.
+2. For the support response process, describe what users can expect when they contact your support team, as shown in the following example, and click **Save**.

   `Contact Example Corp Support online at https://support.examplecorp.com, by chat at https://support.examplecorp.com/chat, or by phone at https://support.examplecorp.com/phone.
 Support is available 24 hours a day, 7 days a week, 365 days a year and is provided in English and French.`

+3. Enter or select all the countries in which support for your virtual server image is based, and click **Save**.
-3. Describe the process that {{site.data.keyword.cloud_notm}} Support follows when customers escalate issues that are handled by your support team, as shown in the following example, and click **Save**.
+4. Describe the process that {{site.data.keyword.cloud_notm}} Support follows when customers escalate issues that are handled by your support team, as shown in the following example, and click **Save**.

   `For client escalations, IBM Cloud support representatives should follow the escalation process described at https://support.examplecorp.com/ibmcloudescalations.`

-4. Describe how {{site.data.keyword.cloud_notm}} Support can contact your support team, as shown in the following example, and click **Save**.
+5. Describe how {{site.data.keyword.cloud_notm}} Support can contact your support team, as shown in the following example, and click **Save**.

   `For support process discussions, IBM Cloud support leaders can reach out to the following Example Corp support leaders: Jane Doe (janedoe@examplecorp.com) and John Doe (johndoe@examplecorp.com).`

-5. Enter or select all the countries in which support for your virtual server image is based, and click **Save**.

 ## Next steps
 {: #vsimage-define-next}